WhyRFoundation/foundation/2021/hackathon.md

 <img src="/foundation/images/fulls/2021/hackathon_pwc/PwC_fl_c.png" class="fit image">

-We are passionate professionals with hands-on experience in financial regulations area.
+We are passionate professionals from Financial Crime Unit in PwC Poland with hands-on experience in financial regulations area.

 Our comprehensive know-how gained on over 100 successfully delivered projects allows us to support our clients from Target Operating Model design to Operational Delivery.